GiedriusBergaudas/Data-analyst/Online Sales Analysis/README.md

 4. **All cohorts start with a strong average revenue per user £545–£945**, indicating solid early spending.
 Improving retention should be a priority to capture more long-term value.

+5. Predicted average **CLV is around £2,355 per user**.

+This was calculated by taking the weighted average CLV from Q1, Q2, and Q3 cohorts based on their user counts and average spend over time.